gjanco/mezmo-dd-marketplace/README.md

 ### 3. Submit a pull request for review.
 Please create a Draft PR for any work in progress, and use regular PRs when your changes are ready for Datadog's engineering team to review.
 If a regular PR has already been submitted, please open a new PR for any future changes.

-Datadog reviewers will call out the priority of their comments, and once you have addressed all required changes, your integration you will be published.
+Datadog reviewers will add the priority of their comments.
+When all required changes have been addressed, your integration will be published.

 **Note:** For new marketplace integrations, once the Integration Tile has been merged in the marketplace repo, we will first enable the tile for just your sandbox account.
 This will allow you to validate and submit any necessary changes to the tile or documentation before it is enabled for all users.